 The skin may be prepared using any suitable prep, but the prep should anticipate the possibility of a thoracotomy.
 The skin prep should be from the nipples medially, to the spine laterally; and from above the shoulder superiorly, to below the level of the costal margin inferiorly.

 The incision for the thoracoscope is placed in the 7th intercostal space (ICS) in the midaxillary line.
 A 5-mm port in the 5th ICS posteriorly can be used for retraction and may provide the best angle for stapling of the bleb.
-A second 2- to 3-cm incision is made in the 4th intercostal space ...
+A second 2- to 3-cm incision is made in the 4th intercostal space between the midaxillary line ...